JuliaML/MLDataUtils.jl/docs/accesspattern/subsetting.rst

    121:150

-As we can see, we made sure that the two ranges do not overlap, so our two subsets should be disjoint.
-Now we can use these ranges as indices to subset our variables into a training and a test portion.
+As we can see, we made sure that the two ranges do not overlap, implying that our two subsets will be disjoint.
+At this point we can use these ranges as indices to subset our variables into a training and a test portion.

 .. code-block:: jlcon